AWM-PGH-Digital-Collections/AWMCollectionData/README.md

 Please note that we will not accept pull requests for the data in this repository.
 If you have corrections, please email them to us at mailto:womackb@warhol.org and we will forward them to the appropriate department for correction and inclusion in a future release.

 # Attribution
-Our dataset is being offered under CC0 1.0 Universal license: https://creativecommons.org/publicdomain/zero/1.0/
+Our dataset is being offered under [CC0 1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/).

 We respectfully ask that you acknowledge AWM as a source wherever possible, in order to preserve a link to the dataset.
 By providing acknowledgement or citation, you enable others to verify, replicate, and further explore your presentation and interpretation of our data.